arielkonopka/Gardens-of-Eris/README.md

 One is for registering a mechanical object (there has to be implemeted mechanics method), the other one deregisters the object.

+# Apples
+When an apple is intact it is a collectible token, that must be collected.
+But when it is broken (like shot at), then it becomes a healing device.
+When a player (or any other element, that can collect), collects the item, it will heal the collector.
+But it would deplaye its own energy, when energy reaches 0, then the apple explodes in the inventory, killing the collector.

 # Teleporters

 Every new teleporter is placed in a vector (actually it is a vector of pointers).
 As soon, as the player interacts with a teleporter it checks if it has attached link to a corresponding teleporter.